RELIVE THE PAST TO RELIEVE THE FUTURE

 That feeling doesn’t last.

-Before every assassination, you must complete a checklist of investigative tasks—eavesdropping, pickpocketing, interrogating underlings—all of which involve laying low, blending in, and engaging in as little actual gameplay as possible.
+Before every assassination, you must complete a checklist of investigations—eavesdropping, pickpocketing, interrogating underlings—all of which involve laying low, blending in, and engaging in as little actual gameplay as possible.
 None of these activities are enjoyable, and the information they provide is rarely useful.
-They feel like busywork masquerading as preparation.
+They feel like busywork under the guise of preparation.

-To make matters worse, I actively dislike Altaïr as a character.
+To make matters worse, I dislike Altair as a character.
 His arrogance is grating from the outset, and his redemption arc is telegraphed so clearly it borders on parody.
 The flat vocal delivery does him no favors.
-Worse still, his role as a player character is undermined by the game’s most fatal flaw: its controls.
+Worse still, his role as a player character is hampered by the game’s most fatal flaw: its controls.

 Nowhere is this more evident than during escapes.
-Run too close to a bench while fleeing guards, and Altaïr may suddenly decide to sit down and blend in.
-Naturally, this fails when soldiers are already watching you, swords drawn.
-It’s hard to appear inconspicuous under those circumstances.
+Run too close to a bench while fleeing guards, and Altair may suddenly decide to sit down and blend in.
+Naturally, this fails when soldiers are already watching you.
+It’s hard to appear inconspicuous when they close in, brandishing their swords.

-I’m ultimately glad Assassin’s Creed became a hit—not because this entry deserves it, but because of what it led to.
-Freely climbing walls, assassinating unsuspecting guards, and melting into crowds delivers a kind of perverse, almost psychopathic wish fulfillment that I can’t entirely deny enjoying.
+I’m ultimately glad Assassin’s Creed became a hit, not because this entry deserves it, but because of what it led to.
+Freely climbing walls, assassinating unsuspecting guards, and melting into crowds delivers a kind of perverse, almost psychopathic wish fulfillment that I can’t deny enjoying.
 But this thrill is constantly undercut by repetition, chores, and shallow mission design.
-The game feels vast yet hollow: the structure is there, but the content rarely justifies it.
+The game feels vast but hollow: the structure is there, but the content can't justify it.

-It also feels like a missed opportunity to meaningfully explore one of history’s most charged settings.
-Damascus, Acre, and Jerusalem during the Middle Ages should feel alive, culturally rich, and volatile.
-Instead, despite their visual detail, the cities feel drained of color and vitality—bled dry, as if Altaïr himself had opened their arteries.
-It suits his bloodthirsty persona, perhaps, because in Assassin’s Creed, the only things that truly work are climbing and killing.
+It also feels like a wasted opportunity to meaningfully explore one of history’s most charged settings.
+Damascus, Acre, and Jerusalem during the Middle Ages should feel alive and culturally rich.
+Instead, despite their visual detail, the cities feel drained of color and vitality—bled dry, as if Altair himself had opened their arteries.
+It suits his bloodthirsty persona, I guess, because in Assassin’s Creed, the only things he excels at are climbing and killing.

 Comments